thollem/socioregister/README.md

 About the Test Methods in General

 Before any test method you declare a method called setup() annotated with @BeforeEach to prepare things before each test.
 A test method is a test method when annotated with @Test.
-The code uses BDDMockito (Behavior Driven Development) and AssertJ with the general structure of: given -> when -> than resulting in easy readable test.
+The code uses BDDMockito (Behavior Driven Development) and AssertJ with the general structure of: given -> when -> then resulting in easy readable test.

 ### Use-cases